webplatform/docs/tutorials/mobile_viewport/index.md

 that standardizes measurements regardless of each device's actual pixel density.
 (See [[tutorials/media_queries|media queries]] for information on CSS pixels.)
-Applying this viewport makes the background image appear ''much'' smaller as in the following example:
+Applying this viewport makes the background image appear much smaller, and even the text shrinks considerably as in the following example:

  &lt;meta name='viewport' content='width=device-width, target-densitydpi=device-dpi' />